sufarnfong/gitbook_boc/boc/user-handbook.md

 ### Cross-chain Bridge

-BOC provides two [cross-chain bridge](../more/appendix.md#bridge) options, which are the Polygon Bridge and the BNB Bridge, to fulfil the demand of cross-chain operations.
+BoC provides two [cross-chain bridge](../more/appendix.md#bridge) options, which are the Polygon Bridge and the BNB Bridge, to fulfil the demand of cross-chain operations.

 ![](<../.gitbook/assets/user_handbook_bridge.png>)

 ### Switch Chain

-At present, BOC works on Ethereum, BNB Chain and Polygon.
+At present, BoC works on Ethereum, BNB Chain and Polygon.
 If chain switching is required, this could be carried out by clicking on `NETWORKS` to select the desired chain to be switched to.

 ![](<../.gitbook/assets/user_handbook_network.png>)